It is essential to correctly monitor the hospital AR management because it ensures that the patient’s will and comfort are not affected.

 Partners familiar with setting up and managing self-pay accounts provide for improved AR management, and patients can pay small monthly amounts rather than more significant payments.
 This strategy relieves the patient’s stress during repayment and assures that they pay the total amount owed to the provider.

-Any hospital or clinic should strive to resolve 37 per cent or more of their claims in the first instance.
+Any hospital or clinic should strive to resolve 37% or more of their claims in the first instance.
 However, if this does not occur, denials should be treated as soon as possible because rejections handled within 48 hours result in around 80% of claims being resolved within 90 days.

 How Right Medical Billing can help you with Hospital AR Management?